MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-setup-report-intrastat.md

 author: altotovi
 ms.author: altotovi
 ms.reviewer: bholtorf
-ms.service: dynamics365-business-central
+ms.service: dynamics-365-business-central
 ms.topic: how-to
 ms.date: 04/05/2023
 ms.custom: bap-template
 ms.search.keywords: 'electronic document, Intrastat, trade, EU, European Union' ms.search.form: '308, 309, 310, 311, 325, 326, 327, 328, 405, 406, 4810, 4811, 8451, 12202, 31077'
 ---
-# <a name="set-up-intrastat-reporting"></a>Set up Intrastat reporting
+# Set up Intrastat reporting

 All companies in the European Union (EU) must report their trade with other EU countries/regions.
 Companies must report the movement of goods to the statistics authorities in their country/region every month, and the report must be delivered to the tax authorities.
 Intrastat is the system that's used to collect trade statistics about goods within these countries/regions.
 Use the Intrastat report to complete periodic Intrastat reporting by collecting, recording, and reporting the trade of goods according to local legislation.